pivotal/docs-tas-adapter/reference-architecture.md

-Note that with increased API traffic or deployed object counts, Application Service Adapter components may need to be scaled as described in the [scaling topic](scaling.md) which may require additional cluster resources.
+Note that with increased API traffic or deployed object counts, Application Service Adapter components may need to be scaled as described in the [scaling topic](scaling.md), and they may require additional cluster resources.

 ## <a id="app-reqs"></a>Application workload requirements

-Since `cf push`ed applications are run as Pods on the same cluster as the Application Service Adapter itself, you should plan the capacity of your cluster to accomodate those applications.
+Since `cf push`ed applications are run as Pods on the same cluster as the Application Service Adapter itself, you should plan the capacity of your cluster to accommodate those applications.

-Planning capacity for application workloads depends heavily on the applications you plan to deploy and how they are scaled, but default memory, cpu, and disk allocations for each application instance are as follows:
+Planning capacity for application workloads depends on the applications you plan to deploy and how they are scaled, but default memory, cpu, and disk allocations for each application instance are as follows: